alfab3/PhysicsNotes/Physics Notes/Math Methods/Linear Algebra/Change of Basis.md

     \end{bmatrix}
 \end{align}$$
 The origin will always line up.
 How do we translate between coordinate systems?
 If a vector in the alternative coordinate system is described as: $-1\vec{b_1}+2\vec{b_2}$ what would that be in our coordinate system?
-From out perspective, the alternative [[basis vectors]] are described as written in eq.
+From out perspective, the alternative [[Basis Vectors]] are described as written in eq.
 1.33.
 So we can compute:
 $$\begin{align}
     \begin{bmatrix}
         ?\\